nmdimaria/Spotify_Project/README.md

 # Spotify_Project

-### Deliverable 3:
+### Deliverable 4:

 - Presentiation can be found at https://docs.google.com/presentation/d/1l4uSM41oqsHwszULNW9IYb_7RSEgzeA58z1-NmlePnE/edit#slide=id.p
 - Our Github is up to date with all relevent content ("Final Code" folder contains ETL) AND see Data for analysis description
 - Visualizations/interactive elements can be found at https://public.tableau.com/profile/nmdimaria#!/
 - Random Forest and XGB are our machine learning models AND see Technologies for description
-- Database SQL schema can be found in "Final Code" folder and in DB Schema
+- Database SQL schema can be found in sql file

 ## Summary
 Have you ever thought that "All pop music sounds the same"?
 Our final project will finally test that hypothesis...